StyvekDrtic/personalPage/_posts/2018-01-01-impossible_list.md

 date: 2018-01-01
 color: blueColor
 ---
 This is a list of things I think are impossible for me to do right now and they're about to be all done by the end of this year.
-It's pretty similar to a bucket list but the goals on this one may sometimes lead to a better, more ambitious goals.
+It's pretty similar to a bucket list but the goals on this one may sometimes lead to better, more ambitious goals.

 I'm pretty sure that 2018 is gonna be my best year yet.